 The clinical manifestations depend on the state of the agent, route of exposure, and dose.
 Vapor exposure to the face causes local effects such as miosis, rhinorrhea, and bronchoconstriction within seconds, progressing to the full range of systemic manifestations of cholinergic excess.
 However, if vapor is inhaled, collapse will occur within seconds.
 Liquid exposure to the skin first causes local effects (local twitching, fasciculations, sweating).
 Systemic effects occur after a latent period that can be as long as 18 h after exposure to a very small droplet; even fatal doses usually take up to 20 to 30 min to cause symptoms and signs, which may include sudden collapse and convulsions without warning.

-Patients exhibit parts or all of the cholinergic toxidrome (see see Common Toxic Syndromes (Toxidromes) and see Symptoms and Treatment of Specific Poisons ).
+Patients exhibit parts or all of the cholinergic toxidrome (see Table 2: Common Toxic Syndromes (Toxidromes) and Table 8: Symptoms and Treatment of Specific Poisons ).
 Overstimulation and eventual fatigue of the CNS lead to agitation, confusion, unconsciousness, and seizures, progressing to failure of the respiratory center in the medulla.
 Overstimulation and eventual fatigue of skeletal muscles cause twitching and fasciculations that progress to weakness and paralysis.
 Overstimulation of cholinergically activated smooth muscle leads to miosis, bronchospasm, and hyperperistalsis (with nausea, vomiting, and cramping), and overstimulation of exocrine glands causes excessive tearing, nasal secretions, salivation, bronchial secretions, digestive secretions, and sweating.
 Death is usually due to central apnea, but direct paralysis of the diaphragm, bronchospasm, and bronchorrhea can also contribute.